-Financial assets, held-to-maturity, are non-derivative financial assets with fixed or determinable payments and fixed maturities that the Fund has the positive intention and ability to hold to maturity.
-If the Fund were to sell other than an insignificant amount of held-to-maturity financial assets, the whole category would be tainted and reclassified as available-for-sale.
-They are presented as non-current assets, except for those maturing within 12 months after the balance sheet date which are presented as current assets.
+Financial assets, held-to-maturity, are non-derivative financial assets with fixed or determinable payments and fixed maturities that the DI Fund has the positive intention and ability to hold to maturity.
+If the DI Fund were to sell other than an insignificant amount of held-to-maturity financial assets, the whole category would be tainted and reclassified as available-for-sale.
+Financial assets, held-to-maturity, are presented as non-current assets,